 Easy Artwork for Fall

 Our walls and tables get a makeover, too.
-Try these easy ideas to fill these spaces with the art of autumn.
+Try these easy artwork for fall ideas to fill your spaces with colour.

 A Banner Year

 To make this 3-D wall hanging you will need:

 – 1 roll of burlap (5-inches wide by 10 yards long at

 – 1 bag of faux acorns with pinecones (Dollarama)

 – 1 roll floral wire (Dollar Tree)